 Generate any image, then select Image->Image Processing->Style Transfer.

 The first time you select Style Transfer it will download the 500 MB neural network model that is used for all the style transfer magic.

 Start with smaller image sizes to get an idea of how long the process will take on your system before going for larger sized images.

 You can also select any external image file to apply the style transfer to.
 So dig out those cat photos and have fun.
-Note that if you get tired of the limited style images that come with neural-style-tf you can put any image you like under the styles folder and use those.
+Note that if you get tired of the limited style images that come with Visions of Chaos, you can put any image you like under the Style Transfer folder (by default this will be C:\Users\\AppData\Roaming\Visions of Chaos\Examples\TensorFlow\Style Transfer\) and use those.
 Grab an image of your favorite artist’s works and experiment.

-For some examples I used the following photo of Miss Marple.
+For these next examples I used the following photo of Miss Marple.

 And applied some various transfer style images.